lukasjuhas/wc-label-replacer/readme.txt

 * Replaces WooCommerce logo with Tag icon from wordpress dashicons

 > <strong>Development on GitHub</strong><br>
-> The development of WooCommerce Label Replacer [takes place on GitHub](https://github.com/lukasjuhas/woocommerce-label-replacer).
+> The development of WooCommerce Label Replacer [takes place on GitHub](https://github.com/lukasjuhas/wc-label-replacer).
 Bugs and pull requests are welcomed there.

 <strong>Development continues and over the time will bring many features and improvements.
 Please don't hesitate to submit suggestions or feedback either through github, support plugin page or contact link listed in the plugin.</strong>

 == Installation ==

-1. Upload `woocommerce-label-replacer` to the `/wp-content/plugins/` directory
+1. Upload `wc-label-replacer` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==